7 Expressions [expr]

 — end note]

-If E2 is a non-static member and the result of E1 is an object whose type is not similar ([conv.qual]) to the type of E1, the behavior is undefined.
+If E2 designates a non-static member (possibly after overload resolution) and the result of E1 is an object whose type is not similar ([conv.qual]) to the type of E1, the behavior is undefined.

 50)50)